For release: August 29, 2001

 Contact: Marilyn Wimp (215) 574-4197

-The Federal Reserve Bank of Philadelphia has selected several business leaders to serve on its Credit Union Advisory Council.
+The Federal Reserve Bank of Philadelphia has selected four new business leaders to serve on its Community Bank Advisory Council.
+The three-year term starts in 2001.
 Council members advise the Federal Reserve on regional business conditions and issues that impact the marketplace.
-The three-year term starts in 2001.

-The Federal Reserve Bank of Philadelphia serves depository institutions in eastern Pennsylvania, southern New Jersey, and Delaware by supplying cash to these banks, credit unions and thrifts; supervising them, collecting and processing nearly 5 million checks daily; wiring money and securities nationwide; as well as participating in the setting monetary policy.
+The Federal Reserve Bank of Philadelphia serves depository institutions in Pennsylvania, New Jersey, and Delaware by supplying cash to these banks, credit unions and thrifts, supervising them, collecting and processing nearly 5 million checks daily, wiring money and securities nationwide, as well as participating in setting monetary policy.